RomelSan/Sysadmin-Themes/Windows Terminal/SSH/04 - SSH Login without password.md

 ---
 ## For reference only - Client Login
 ### Add your newly generated Ed25519 private key to SSH agent
+If you are using SSH agent then you must add the private key.
 `ssh-add ~/.ssh/id_ed25519`

 ### SSH into a Remote Server using a Key